-F&ES 32011a/E&EB 370a/670a, Aquatic Ecology.
-4 credits.
+[F&ES 32011a/E&EB 370a/670a, Aquatic Ecology 4 credits.
 An intensive introduction to the ecology of populations and communities in freshwater systems.
 The aim of this class is to learn the concepts, patterns, and organisms important in lakes and streams along with the major techniques of information collection and analysis.
 Weekly field trips are used to gather data that form the basis of lab exercises and research projects.
 The course presumes familiarity with ecological concepts and terminology.
 Permission of the instructor required.
-David K. Skelly.
+David K. Skelly]

-[F&ES 33012a, Species and Ecosystem Conservation: An Interdisciplinary Approach.
-3 credits.
+[F&ES 33012a, Species and Ecosystem Conservation: An Interdisciplinary Approach 3 credits.
 The loss of global biodiversity is a major problem with profound repercussions for present and future human generations.
 Professional conservationists now living are the last generation that can prevent the extinction of large numbers of species and the disruption of large-scale ecosystem processes.
-Professionals must apply relevant conservation sciences and at the same time know explicitly about the organizational and policy settings in which they work.
-The course combines the problem-solving approaches of the conservation sciences with the policy sciences by surveying a range of policy and organizational contexts, theories, and techniques, using a variety of case studies.
-The role of the individual professional in these complex contexts is emphasized.
-Timothy W. Clark.]
+Professionals must not only apply relevant conservation sciences to these problems, but also bring to bear explicit knowledge about the real-world organizational and policy settings in which they will work and expert skills in influencing those systems.
+The course combines the problem-solving approaches of the conservation sciences with those of the policy sciences by surveying a range of policy and organizational contexts, theories, techniques, and professional settings using a variety of case studies.
+We typically have guests who focus on contemporary challenges and offer successful cases from their own experience.
+Students learn an interdisciplinary analytic framework and apply it to a case of their choice.
+The role and problem-solving styles of the individual professional in these complex contexts are emphasized.
+Students must keep a journal.
+Active student participation is required as well as a presentation and a paper.
+The course positions students to work for many nongovernmental, governmental, and business organizations, assuming leadership and problem-solving positions.
+Enrollment limited to sixteen; application required.
+Susan G. Clark]

-[F&ES 30013b/E&EB 326b/E&EB 526b, Molecular Ecology.
-1 credit.
+[F&ES 30013b/E&EB 326b/526b, Molecular Ecology 1 credit.
 This course provides an overview of the molecular genetic tools used to investigate ecological and evolutionary processes in natural populations.
 It is intended for undergraduates with basic knowledge of ecology, evolution, and genetics and for graduate students looking for an overview of the applications of molecular tools in ecology, evolution, and environmental sciences.
 The use of molecular markers is explored right through the hierarchy of life from studies of genetic individuality, parentage, kinship, population substructure, species boundaries, phylogenetics among species of different levels of similarity.
 Special topics include conservation genetics, microbial biology, ecological genomics, and environmental impact of genetically modified organisms.
-Adalgisa Caccone.]
+Adalgisa Caccone]

-F&ES 30114b/E&EB 660b, Wildlife Conservation.
-3 credits.
+[F&ES 30114b/E&EB 660b, Wildlife Conservation 3 credits.
 The course introduces students to concepts related to gathering and applying scientific information for problem solving in wildlife conservation, including conducting management as adaptive scientific experimentation.
 The course explores conceptually the kinds of ecological knowledge needed for wildlife conservation, including how species behavior and life history evolves and ultimately how that shapes population demography.
 Students learn how to formalize that knowledge in a mathematical framework in order to support effective decision making in conservation.
 Students learn how to apply the tools to real-world problem solving, such as population viability analysis, population viability in the face of habitat fragmentation and destruction, and bioreserves design.
 The course also deals with the ethics associated with applying scientific knowledge to solve conservation problems.
 Prerequisite: F&ES 32019 or 32007, and an undergraduate mathematics course.
 Three hours lecture and one hour discussion.
-Oswald J. Schmitz.
+Oswald J. Schmitz]